Features

 Multi-Objective Hyperparameter Optimization with Nevergrad

-Robyn uses Nevergrad, Meta’s gradient-free optimization platform, to perform this task with its ask and tell interface.
-In other words, Robyn "asks" Nevergrad for the mutating hyperparameter values by "telling" it which values have better scores (objective functions).
+Robyn uses Nevergrad, Meta’s gradient-free optimization platform to perform this task with its so-called "ask & tell"" interface.
+Simply explained, Robyn "asks" Nevergrad for the mutating hyperparameter values by "telling" it which values have better scores (objective functions).

 - Adstocking: